mamitech/mami-image-compress-convert/README.md

 Enter your choice (or press Enter): [ENTER]

-Suffix (press Enter for '-compressed'): -webp
+Suffix (press Enter for '-converted'): -webp

 🔄 Processing images: Convert Only → WebP